bkryzz/modcel/README.md

      - Usually, fl_cel=1 is venous blood, fl_cel=2 is arterial,
        fl_cel=3 can be bile or lymph, and so on...

 HOWEVER: such cell definitions are just a mnemonic, not necessarily attached to a fixed real cell type.
 How a cell-agent actually behaves is fixed by the chemistry, see 2) below.

+IN PRACTICE: even if you can use a potentially illimited number of variants, try to use not more than 2-3 different cell types, and 1 or 2 fluids, otherwise the model could become very difficult to analyse and interpret.
+Make the chemistry as rich as possible, instead.

-  2) Select an arbitrary number of metabolites, with the FIXED convention that:
+  2) You can select an arbitrary number of metabolites, with the FIXED convention that:
-     1=Insulin, 2=glucose, 3=oxygen, 4=FFA (free fatty acids)
+     1=Insulin, 2=glucose, 3=oxygen, 4=FFA (free fatty acids).
-     Indices 5,6,7... can be used for any other metabolite.
+     Then, the indices 5,6,7... can be used for any other metabolite.
      - Chemical equations for metabolite cycling (the 4 basic and any other) are coded in CellML language.
 The easiest way to provide them is to use OpenCOR to script the eqs